VisionLearningGroup/taskcv-2017-public/classification/README.md

 ## Evaluate your model

 To evaluate the performance of your model, you should:
-- Train you model with `train` and `validation` set.
-In the `./baseline/DAN` folder, we have provided a detailed description about how to train your own models with [Caffe](http://caffe.berkeleyvision.org/),
+- Train you model with train and validation set.
+See ./model folder for instructions on running baseline experiments.
-- Predict labels for images in `validation` set.
-See  [exp_pred.m](exp_pred.m) as an example for Caffe (change path in the file accordingly).
-The prediction function will generate a text file with timestamp to `./result`.
-This text file can be used for submission to the evaluation server.
+- Predict labels for images in validation set.
-- Calculate the mean accuracy.
-We have shared the script used for our evaluation server ([exp_eval.py](exp_eval.py) or [exp_pred.m](exp_pred.m)) here.
-However, you are encouraged to upload your results to the evaluation server to compare your performance with that of other participants.
+- Calculate the mean accuracies for each category and mean of these accuracies.
+You are encouraged to upload your results to the evaluation server to compare your performance with that of other participants.

+We have shared the script used for our evaluation server (exp_eval.py or exp_pred.m) that does exactly that.

+For Caffe, see exp_pred.m for instruction on how to generate a prediction file (change path in the file accordingly).
+For Tensorflow, predictions are stored in ./predictions folder and written by the eval\_\* scripts.
+Generated text files can be used for submission to the evaluation server.

 In the testing phases, you will be provided with a text file that contains a list of image ID labels in a random order.
-Your result should be in the format of two text files:

-- “source_results.txt”, which contains your results with no adaptation performed
-- “adaptation_results.txt”, which contains your results using adaptation methods
+Your result should be in the format of two text files: “source_results.txt”, which contains your results with no adaptation performed and “adaptation_results.txt”, which contains your results using adaptation methods.

- Both files must be included for your submission to be scored.
-The format of both files are identical and each text file should contain corresponding category ID for each image label from the provided file.
-Your reported results should follow the same order as the image ID labels and each classification should be on a new line.
-All images must be classified for the submission to be scored.

 The category IDs are as follows:
 > 0 – aeroplane